thomas-cowley/terminal-message-formatter/README.md

 A bash script that prints out argument-given messages, as depicted below.

 # Initialisation
+1. Download the script
-1. Move to the directory in which the script is located: `cd ~/Downloads`
+2. Move to the directory in which the script is located: for example: `cd ~/Downloads`
-2. Ensure the script has sufficient permissions: `chmod 700 terminalMessageFormatter.sh`
+3. Ensure the script has sufficient permissions: `chmod 700 terminalMessageFormatter.sh`

 # Usage
 1. Move to the directory in which the script is located: `cd ~/Downloads`